 The majority of Liverpool's leasehold flats require only a RICS HomeBuyer Report but for any Victorian conversions, a Building Survey may well be required.

-A Building Survey is the most comprehensive visual inspection a RICS surveyor can provide on a property in Liverpool.
+A Level 3 Home Survey, also known as a Building Survey or a full structural, is the most comprehensive visual inspection a RICS surveyor can provide on a property in Liverpool.
 It is suitable for:

 - complex buildings, for example those that have been extensively extended and altered